DreamyCecil/VDF/README.md

 This is a simple reader/writer of [Valve Data Format (a.k.a.
 KeyValues)](https://developer.valvesoftware.com/wiki/KeyValues) written in ANSI C.

 This library was made as a sort of an exercise in C, since I mainly use C++.

 Hopefully no memory leaks!
 But if there still are, feel free to submit an issue or a pull request.
+I tried making sure that all allocated memory was fully and properly freed before program termination.

 See [`DOCUMENTATION.md`](DOCUMENTATION.md) file for more information.